MIT-Emerging-Talent/ET6-CDSP-group-27-repo-Exploring_Kittens/collaboration/learning_goals.md

  contributing to open-source projects confidently.
 - Improve collaboration skills by participating in group projects, sharing ideas clearly, and communicating with the team.
+### Asia
+- Getting better at using GitHub.
+- Gaining more confidence dealing with different people.
+- Managing my time to meet deadlines.